Germany puts far-right AfD's 'Wing' group under surveillance | DW | 12.03.2020

 "The Wing evidently has extremist intentions," said Thomas Haldenwang, the president of the Office for the Protection of the Constitution — Germany's domestic security agency.

-The group was identified as "suspicious" by the agency in January 2019 and was already being monitored, along with the AfD's youth branch.
+The group in the AfD was identified as "suspicious" by the agency in January 2019 and was already being monitored, along with the far-right party's youth branch.

 Read more: Germany underestimated far-right terror for 'too long'